Climate Change Affects Public Health

 That’s my take.
 What’s yours?

-Shala W. Graham
+Shala Wilson Graham